 1. After School Instruction - To provides a foundation of English language skills to bright, economically disadvantaged students, primarily aged 13 to 20 through After-School classes.
 Access students must receive a minimum of 360 instruction hours reasonably distributed over the two-year program.
 This means that the number of hours should not be fewer than 180 in each academic year.
 Classes must be 60-minute hours, not shorter 'academic' hours, whose length can vary from one institution to another.
 KAD manages only one group of 25 Access students who would receive a minimum 360 hours in the entire Program.
 The minimum 360 hours can be distributed among After School Instruction, Enhancement Activities and Intensive Sessions, for example, After School Instruction = 290 hours, Enhancement Activities = 40 hours and Intensive Sessions = 30 hours.
-The After School curriculum included all four language skills: reading, writing, speaking and listening.
+The After School curriculum included all four language skills:

+reading, writing, speaking and listening.
 Usually, the Access Program selected an American Headway textbook to use in its After School classes.
-Great care should be taken when selecting the textbook for Access.
-American publishers and American English materials were preferred, but not required.
-KAD worked with the U.S. Embassy/Consulate to select appropriate and approved textbooks for the Access Program.
-In addition to being at the right level for the Access students, the primary textbook also:
+The following Access activities were done over the period of the 2 years: